FirdausHakimii/Group-7/README.md

 # Online Bookstore

-This is a simple online bookstore web application built using Python and Flask.
+This is a simple online bookstore web application built using Python, Flask and SQLAlchemy.

 ## Features